portmaster —

 IS_INTERACTIVE this will be flagged.
 In the absence of this notification,

-under normal circumstances the only user interaction required after the port
+under normal circumstances no user interaction is required after the port

-starts building is to answer questions about the deletion of stale
+-D option used to suppress the deletion of stale

 updating an existing port, a backup package will be created before